gardener/gardener-extension-provider-aws/docs/usage/usage.md

 The `elasticIPAllocationID` field allows you to specify the ID of an existing Elastic IP allocation in case you want to bring your own.
 If provided, no new Elastic IP will be created and, instead, the Elastic IP specified by you will be used.

+> [!WARNING]
-⚠️ If you change this field for an already existing infrastructure then it will disrupt egress traffic while AWS applies this change.
+> If you change this field for an already existing infrastructure then it will disrupt egress traffic while AWS applies this change.
-The reason is that the NAT gateway must be recreated with the new Elastic IP association.
+> The reason is that the NAT gateway must be recreated with the new Elastic IP association.
-Also, please note that the existing Elastic IP will be permanently deleted if it was earlier created by the AWS extension.
+> Also, please note that the existing Elastic IP will be permanently deleted if it was earlier created by the AWS extension.

 You can configure [Gateway VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html) by adding items in the optional list `networks.vpc.gatewayEndpoints`.
 Each item in the list is used as a service name and a corresponding endpoint is created for it.
 All created endpoints point to the service within the cluster's region.
 For example, consider this (partial) shoot config: